Nemin32/Nemin32.github.io/_drafts/aorant.md

 that he's an excellent voice actor.
 Fans of the series all around the world know the famous *"Hi.
 Hello.
 Follow me.
 Okay."* mantra by heart.

+The voices also greatly help to emphasize qualities of the characters.
+The shrill, authoritarian voice of the Sligs reinforces their role as corporate bullies.
+The unassumingly innocent voice of Mudokons underlines their naivety.

 ### Music

 The music is one I've got sort of a controversial opinion about: while I absolutely believe it fits